 A list of the sources can be found on The Sources page

-Many of the arms are shown by examples currently to be found in churches etc. of the West Country and elsewhere.
+The list includes hundreds of pictures of examples currently to be found in churches etc. of the West Country and elsewhere.

 Many of the arms are illustrated either in monochrome or in colour.
-The monochrome line illustrations are generally stolen from Gilbert’s “Historical Survey of Cornwall” or from Prince’s “Worthies of Devon.”
 The colour illustrations have been created by the editor, for the most part, using Inkwell Ideas Coat of Arms Design Studio or Drawshield, with a bit of help from Paint.
+Many of the monochrome line illustrations are stolen from Gilbert’s “Historical Survey of Cornwall” or from Prince’s “Worthies of Devon.”

 The armory is a work in progress.
 There is a group of coats of arms labelled as “unnamed.”
 These were either described in sources or found in churches without having any attribution to a person or family.
 Any information on these would be welcome.